scipy/scipy/doc/source/dev/governance/governance.rst

 active over the last two years.

 When considering potential Members, the Council will look at candidates with a comprehensive view of their contributions.
-This will include but is not limited to code, code review, infrastructure work, mailing list and chat participation, community help/building, education and outreach, design work, etc. We are deliberately not setting arbitrary quantitative metrics (like “100 commits in this repo”) to avoid encouraging behavior that plays to the metrics rather than the project’s overall well-being.
-We want to encourage a diverse array of backgrounds, viewpoints and talents in our team, which is why we explicitly do not define code as the sole metric on which council membership will be evaluated.
+This will include, but is not limited to, code, code review, infrastructure work, mailing list and chat participation, community help/building, education and outreach, design work, etc. We are deliberately not setting arbitrary quantitative metrics (like “100 commits in this repo”) to avoid encouraging behavior that plays to the metrics rather than the project’s overall well-being.
+We want to encourage a diverse array of backgrounds, viewpoints, and talents in our team, which is why we explicitly do not define code as the sole metric on which council membership will be evaluated.

-If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
+If a Council Member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
 Before removal, inactive Member will be approached to see if they plan on returning to active participation.
-If not they will be removed immediately upon a Council vote.
+If not, they will be removed immediately upon a Council vote.
 If they plan on returning to active participation soon, they will be given a grace period of one year.
 If they don’t return to active participation within that time period they will be removed by vote of the Council without further grace period.
-All former Council members can be considered for membership again at any time in the future, like any other Project Contributor.
+All former Council Members can be considered for membership again at any time in the future, like any other Project Contributor.
-Retired Council members will be listed on the project website, acknowledging the period during which they were active in the Council.
+Retired Council Members will be listed on the project website, acknowledging the period during which they were active in the Council.

 The Council reserves the right to eject current Members, other than the BDFL,